A Time Leap Challenge for SAT Solving: Introduction

 This paper aims to compare the impact of hardware advancement and algorithm advancement based on a genuine problem, the propositional satisfiability problem (SAT).
 This problem is well-suited for such a comparison since it is one of the first problems for which progress in solving has been measured regularly through competitions~\cite{JarvisaloBRS12}.
 Also, a standardized instance format has been established very early.
 By focusing on this problem, the comparison allows us to fathom the SAT and CP community's contribution to the overall progress.

 Of course, the advancements in hardware and algorithms cannot be separated entirely.
-Targeted algorithm engineering can make use of new hardware features~\cite{BornebuschWilleDrechsler17a,ChuHarwoodStuckey09a,FichteMantheyStecklina20a,JarvisaloHeuleBiere12} and hardware development can be guided by the specific demands of modern algorithms.
+Targeted algorithm engineering can use new hardware features~\cite{BornebuschWilleDrechsler17a,ChuHarwoodStuckey09a,FichteMantheySchidler20a,JarvisaloHeuleBiere12}, and hardware development can be guided by the specific demands of modern algorithms.
 We are well aware that this can quickly end up in comparing apples and oranges.
-Nevertheless, we think that by carefully setting up the experiment and choosing hardware and algorithms, it still allows us to draw some conclusions on the impact of the individual components.
+Nevertheless, we think that by carefully setting up the experiment and choosing hardware and algorithms, it still allows us to draw some conclusions on the individual components' impact.

 We base the general setup of the comparison on a \emph{Time Leap Challenge}, where virtual teams compete.
 Team~\teamA uses new solvers on old hardware; Team~\teamB uses old solvers on new hardware.
 The time between ``old'' and ``new'' spans about two decades.
 Which team can solve more instances?
 Depending on the outcome, one can compare the impact of hardware advancement and algorithm advancement.
-The idea for this time leap challenge for \SAThy solvers was inspired by a thought experiment on algorithms in mixed-integer linear programming (MILP), suggested by Sebastian Stiller~\cite{Stiller15a}.
+The idea for this time leap challenge for \SAThy solvers was inspired by a thought experiment on algorithms in mixed-integer linear programming (MILP), suggested by Sebastian Stiller~\cite{Stiller15a}. \sFIXED{ Furthermore, we received inspirations from work by Brixby~\cite{Bixby02,Bixby12}, who carried out experimental work comparing old and new solvers limited to one, at the time, modern computer in the area of mixed integer linear programming. }

 In the early 1990s, the dominant complete method for \SAThy solving was the \emph{DPLL Algorithm} (Davis-Putnam-Logemann-Loveland \cite{DavisPutnam60,DavisLogemannLoveland62}), which combines backtracking search with Boolean constraint propagation~\cite{ZabihMcallester88}.
 However, in the late 1990s, the \emph{CDCL Solvers} (Conflict-Driven Clause Learning) took over.
 They extended the basic DPLL framework with new methods, including clause learning~\cite{MarquessilvaSakallah96}, lazy data structures like watched literals~\cite{MoskewiczEtAl01}, backjumping~\cite{MarquessilvaSakallah96,MoskewiczEtAl01}, and dynamic branching heuristics~\cite{MoskewiczEtAl01}; the combination of these methods resulted in a significant performance boost, often referred to as the ``CDCL Revolution''.
 Although the CDCL paradigm is still predominating today's \SAThy solving, there have been several significant improvements made over the last two decades, including efficient preprocessing \cite{EenBiere05} and inprocessing \cite{JarvisaloHeuleBiere12}, aggressive clause deletion~\cite{AudemardSimon09}, fast restarts \cite{LubySinclairZuckermann93}, lightweight component caching \cite{PipatsrisawatDarwiche07}, implication queue sorting~\cite{LewisSchubertBecker05}, and new branching heuristics~\cite{LiangGaneschPaupartCzarnecki16}.